 A patient has just undergone heart surgery.
 The surgery appears to have gone well and the patient shows no signs of complications.
-The care giver provides the patient with a PHCA-compliant weight scale from ViktMasters AB, blood pressure cuff from MedMax Gmbh, pulse oximeter from POSpecialists, Inc, and medication monitor from AMM Masters AB, and installs a PHCA complaint application hosting device application from Medical Mjukvaror AB on the patient’s mobile phone.
+The care giver provides the patient with a PCHA-compliant weight scale from ViktMasters AB, blood pressure cuff from MedMax Gmbh, pulse oximeter from POSpecialists, Inc, and medication monitor from AMM Masters AB, and installs a PCHA complaint application hosting device application from Medical Mjukvaror AB on the patient’s mobile phone.
 The Medical Mjukvaror AHD application is configured to transfer the data to an application obtained from Medical Servers, Inc. running on the facilities back end server.
 The health care staff has configured an account for the patient on this server.
 The care giver instructs the patient to take a weight measurement, blood pressure measurement, and pulse oximeter reading twice a day along with medication instructions; once in the morning, and once in the evening.
 Taking additional weight measurements during other times of the day is encouraged.
 The patient is instructed to first turn on the mobile device, start the installed Medical Mjukvaror AHD application, and then use the three provided devices to take the measurements.
 Medications are dispensed from a special pill box.
 The patient is given a few practice sessions with the devices, the use of the medication dispenser, and mobile phone application.
 Everything goes smoothly though it takes some extra effort to get used to taking blood pressure measurements.
 The patient sees the measurements displayed and medications taken on the mobile device and an indication that the data is dispatched to the care provider.
 The care provider then accesses the data from the examination room terminal and shows the patient the sent measurements.

-Once home the patient follows the care giver’s instructions; turn on the mobile device, start the PHCA complaint application, and then take the three instructed measurements and the prescribed medications.
-All devices use the Communicate PHCA Data-BT transaction (Bluetooth) to transfer the measurements and medication indications to the mobile device.
+Once home the patient follows the care giver’s instructions; turn on the mobile device, start the PCHA complaint application, and then take the three instructed measurements and the prescribed medications.
+All devices use the Communicate PCHA Data-BT transaction (Bluetooth) to transfer the measurements and medication indications to the mobile device.

 The mobile device then uses the SOAP Observation upload transaction and sends this data as a PCD-01 message to the backend server.
 The backend server then converts the PCD-01 message to a PHMR module using the supplementary information entered for this patient in the patient’s account and uses XDSb Provide and Register Document Set transaction to send the document to the care provider’s repository where it can be examined with the facilities’ existing infrastructure.